Atlanta Wrongful Death Lawyer

-Have you lost a loved one in a fatal accident in Atlanta, Georgia?
-Call The Moses Firm: Medical Malpractice Lawyers at (404) 721-1050 for a free consultation.
+Have you lost a loved one due to a medical error in Atlanta, Georgia?
+Call The Moses Firm at (404) 721-1050 for a free consultation.
 Our Atlanta wrongful death lawyers are here to support your family during this painful time and help you pursue justice and financial accountability from the responsible party.

-When someone else’s negligence causes a tragic loss, Georgia law allows surviving family members to seek compensation.
-The Moses Firm: Medical Malpractice Lawyers understands how overwhelming this process can feel, and we’re committed to giving your case the care and attention it deserves.
+When a medical provider’s negligence causes a tragic loss, Georgia law allows surviving family members to seek compensation.
+The Moses Firm understands how overwhelming this process can feel, and we’re committed to giving your case the care and attention it deserves.

-Why Hire The Moses Firm: Medical Malpractice Lawyers After the Wrongful Death of a Family Member in Atlanta, GA
+Why Hire The Moses Firm After the Wrongful Death of a Family Member in Atlanta, GA

-You should expect the insurance company and defendants in the case to do everything they can to stand between you and a significant financial recovery after a family member’s death.
-That’s why families in Atlanta, GA, turn to The Moses Firm: Medical Malpractice Lawyers for help.
+You should expect the insurance company and defendants in the case to do everything they can to stand between you and a significant financial recovery after your loved one’s death.
+That’s why families in Atlanta, GA, turn to The Moses Firm for help.

-- We are trial-tested Atlanta litigators with over 50 years of combined experience
+• We are trial-tested litigators with over 50 years of combined experience

-Grieve your loss.
-Count on our top-rated Georgia trial attorneys to take care of your fight for compensation.
+While your family grieves, you can count on our top-rated Georgia trial attorneys to take care of your fight for compensation.
 Call our law office today to learn more.
 Your first consultation with an Atlanta medical malpractice attorney is absolutely free.

 Do I Have a Wrongful Death Case?

-If you were to get hurt in an accident in Atlanta, you’d have the right to file a personal injury lawsuit if someone else was at fault.
-The right to sue wouldn’t disappear if that accident were fatal.
-Instead, it would simply shift from the decedent (the person killed in the accident) to another party.
+If you were to get hurt because of a medical provider’s carelessness in Atlanta, you’d have the right to file a personal injury lawsuit if someone else was at fault.
+The right to sue wouldn’t disappear if that incident were fatal.
+Instead, it would simply shift from the decedent (the person killed in the incident) to another party.

 This is known as a wrongful death case.
 In Georgia, a wrongful death action can be brought when “the death of a human being results from a crime, from criminal or other negligence, or from property which has been defectively manufactured, whether or not as the result of negligence.”